-Rich has always been drawn to creative work and studied multimedia design at a branding school in South Africa.
-His interest in design led him learn coding.
+Rich studied multimedia design at a branding school in South Africa where his interest in design led him learn coding.
 “I started coding because I had all these ideas I wanted to bring to life, but I didn’t know anyone who could help me – so I taught myself.”
 Rich’s passion for the intersection of coding and design grew over time.
 “I wanted to bridge the gap between designers, coders and animators in the company I worked for at the time – so I started teaching anyone who wanted to learn.
 We would come in early and I’d give them homework.”

 After learning about Skillshare’s monthly Teach Challenge, Rich decided it was time to share his skills on a larger scale.
 “I was tired of people looking over my shoulder while I was coding and exclaiming that I was a genius, or that they couldn’t believe I understood all of that.
 I knew it was easy once you understood it (a good indicator that you can teach something), and all it needed was some good explanation (another good indicator).”